alexharv074/nuke-survey/questions.md

     1. I support phasing out nuclear power plants when they reach the end of life.
     1. I support closing all nuclear power plants as fast as possible and replacing them with renewables.
     1. I support closing all nuclear power plants as fast as possible and replacing them with anything else.
+    1. I have no opinion on this.

-1. What do you think of the following statements about the economics of nuclear power:
+1. What best describes your opinion of the economics of nuclear power:

     1. I think nuclear power is too expensive and is likely to remain that way.
     1. Although nuclear power has high capital costs it actually delivers cheap electricity.
     1. I think nuclear power is too expensive now although it may become cheaper in the future.
+    1. I have no opinion on this.

-1. What do you think of the following statements about the safety of nuclear power:
+1. What best describes your opinion of the safety of nuclear power:

     1. I think nuclear power is a safe form of power.
     1. There are risks from nuclear power that are offset by greater risks of climate change.
     1. Nuclear power presents a greater risk than climate change.
+    1. I have no opinion on this.